mrmowji/exercise/README.md

-# exercise
+# Exercise
-All exercises I've done
+All exercises I've done, separated by problem and then by programing language.